 |Okra pods.||Okra plant with pods.|

 The okra pods are among the very low-calorie vegetables.
 They provide just 30 calories per 100 g besides containing no saturated fats or cholesterol.
 Nonetheless, they are rich sources of dietary fiber, minerals, and vitamins; often recommended by nutritionists in cholesterol controlling and weight reduction programs.

 Fresh pods are the good source of folates; provide about 22% of RDA per 100 g.
 Consumption of foods rich in folates, especially during the pre-conception period helps decrease the incidence of neural tube defects in the newborn.

 The gumbo pods are also an excellent source of antioxidant vitamin, vitamin-C, providing about 36% of daily recommended levels.
-Research suggests that consumption of foods rich in vitamin-C helps the human body develop immunity against infectious agents, reduce episodes of cold and cough and protect it from harmful free radicals.
+Research suggests that consumption of foods rich in vitamin-C helps the human body develop immunity to combat infectious agents, reduce episodes of cold and cough and protect it from harmful free radicals.